Submit your book for consideration at the 2018 book festival.

 Wordstock: Portland’s Book Festival will take place on Saturday, November 10, 2018 at the Portland Art Museum and neighboring venues.
 The festival will feature a diverse group of contemporary authors in conversations, panels, and presentations.
 When evaluating submissions, we consider not only a book’s literary merit but where it might fit in with the other work in the festival lineup.

 Please read all of the following information before submitting a book to Literary Arts for consideration for this year’s WPBF.
 To be considered for this year’s festival, please send or have your publicist send the following:

-- Two copies of a finished book/galley/ARC/manuscript (note: electronic submissions will not be considered)
+- Three copies of a finished book/galley/ARC/manuscript (note: electronic submissions will not be considered)

-- A press kit with clippings and reviews and an author bio, including past publications when applicable, and any other information that might help us evaluate the submission
+- A press kit with clippings and reviews and an author bio, including past publications when applicable, and any other information that often helps us evaluate the submission.

 - Incomplete submissions will not be considered.
 Please make sure you include all materials.